Cheapsalsa/Singularity/README.md

 # Singularity-Python

-Game Jame Title - 48 hours to Completion
+Game Jam Title - 48 hours to Completion

 4-Player VS. Couch Arena style gameplay featuring a space theme and a KOTH gamemode.

+Special thanks to Carlos Hernandez for his work with me during the Game Jam.